As Pompeo heads to North Korea, State Department denies softening

 Some U.S. officials and experts have said the change in language amounted to a softening in the U.S. approach.

-After his departure from Washington on Thursday, Pompeo tweeted a photograph of himself boarding his plane and said: “Looking forward to continuing our work toward the final, fully verified denuclearization of #DPRK, as agreed to by Chairman Kim.
+After his departure from Washington on Thursday, Pompeo tweeted: “Looking forward to continuing our work toward the final, fully verified denuclearization of #DPRK, as agreed to by Chairman Kim.
 Good to have press along for the trip.”

-Reporting by Lesley Wroughton; Editing by Alistair Bell
+Reporting by Lesley Wroughton; Additional reporting by James Oliphant; editing by Alistair Bell, Tom Brown and G Crosse